-If you want to send your form data using a URL of your site or via a web service, the article you are looking for is this one!
+If you want to collect responses from your widget in Kameleoon and export them to CSV, the article you are looking for is this one!

-- How to configure your Google Sheet in order to collect data
+- How to configure your Google Sheet to receive survey data

-- How to set up the Events section on the Widget Studio to send form data to the Google Sheet.
+- How to set up the Survey Settings tab in the Widget Studio to send responses to Google Sheets

 Configure your Google Sheet